Weddings continue to evolve with modern expectations

 Formal traditions have shifted over time

-In the past, weddings were typically very formal affairs.
-Traditional tuxedos, full-length gowns, and rigid dress expectations were common.
 Today, couples are far more flexible in how they approach attire.
-While many still choose classic formalwear, others opt for lighter suits, relaxed dresses, or venue-appropriate styles that reflect their personalities.
-This shift toward comfort and authenticity has influenced the overall tone of weddings, creating celebrations that feel welcoming rather than overly structured.
+While many still choose classic formalwear, others prefer lighter suits, relaxed dresses, or styles that reflect the tone of their venue and the personality of the celebration.
+This shift toward comfort and authenticity has helped weddings feel more welcoming and less rigid.

 Introductions now reflect personality and tone

-Wedding party introductions have also changed.
-Previously, it was common for each member of the wedding party to be announced individually, often with added commentary or humor.
-Modern receptions tend to favor simpler introductions, with the wedding party announced as a group—or, in some cases, not formally introduced at all.
-The focus has shifted toward maintaining flow and keeping the evening moving smoothly rather than highlighting every individual moment.
+Modern receptions often favor simpler introductions, with the wedding party announced together—or, in some cases, not formally introduced at all.
+The emphasis has shifted toward maintaining flow and keeping the evening moving naturally.

 Ceremonies are often shorter and more focused